Epitome rerum Hungaricarum

-The Epitome rerum Hungarorum (Note: Many editions, spellings: Epitome/Epitoma/Epithoma Hungarorum/Hungaricarum/Hungararum/Ungaricarum) (Latin for "A Brief Summary of the History of the Hungarians"; A magyarok történetének rövid foglalata) is a Latin medieval chronicle from the Kingdom of Hungary from 1490.
+The Epitome rerum Hungaricarum (Note: Many editions, spellings: Epitome/Epitoma/Epithoma Hungarorum/Hungaricarum/Hungararum/Ungaricarum) (Latin for "A Brief Summary of the History of the Hungarians"; A magyarok történetének rövid foglalata) is a Latin medieval chronicle from the Kingdom of Hungary from 1490.
 The work was written by the Italian humanist, Bishop of Lucera, Pietro Ranzano (Petrus Ransanus) who was the envoy of the Kingdom of Naples at the court of King Matthias Corvinus of Hungary between 1488 and 1490.
 Queen Beatrice of Hungary commissioned him to write the history of Hungarians.

 The Epitome rerum Hungarorum is the first Hungarian historical work with a humanist spirit.

 History of the chronicle

 Pietro Ranzano stayed in the Kingdom of Hungary at the court of King Matthias Corvinus of Hungary between 1488 and 1490 as an envoy of the Kingdom of Naples as a confidant of the House of Aragon, where he tried to strengthen the position of Queen Beatrice, the daughter of King Ferdinand I of Naples.

 Ranzano as a confidant of King Ferdinand I of Naples, already had a significant history as a historian.
 He wrote the life of several saints commissioned by the Pope.
 Between 1458 and 1460, Ranzano began his greatest undertaking, the writing of the Annales omnium temporum (Latin for "Annals of All Times"), he had 60 books ready when he went to the court of King Matthias Corvinus of Hungary.
 The high priest Ranzano's authority as a historiographer was raised not only by the already written books of the Annales, but also by his work on the life of John Hunyadi (De Ioanne Corvino), i.e. the development of the family's origin myth.

 In the spring of 1488, the first edition of Johannes Thuróczy's Chronica Hungarorum was published.
 The Thuróczy Chronicle, which is medieval in its language and spirit and relies heavily on the earlier 14th-century chronicle compositions, no longer corresponded to the taste of the Renaissance, so it is possible that soon two Italian humanists, Pietro Ranzano and Antonio Bonfini were commissioned to process the Hungarian history in a humanistic style.

 Pietro Ranzano was commissioned by Queen Beatrice to write the history of Hungarians based on the Chronica Hungarorum by Johannes Thuróczy, including the story of the Hunyadis.
 Ranzano started the Epitome rerum Hungarorum at the beginning of 1489, he finished his work before the death of King Matthias Corvinus (6 April 1490).
 In addition to extracting Thuróczy's text, he was the first to deal with the geographical description of Hungary in two independent source-based chapters.
 In addition to the Thuróczy Chronicle, he also used chancellery documents and oral reports, especially when presenting the period of King Matthias.
 Regarding Charles the Short and the early reign of Sigismund, Ranzano used the chronicles of Venetian diplomat Lorenzo de Monacis.
 He utilized the hagiographies of St. Stephen and St. Margaret too.